ziemowit-s/neuronpp/README.md

   * Fast prototyping environment to use NEURON with Python with OOP paradigm in the first place.

-  * Precisely define models of a single cell and connect them togetherto create a small network.
+  * Precisely define models of a single cell and connect them together to create a small network.

   * Perform tidius tasks in a single line of code, eg.:
     * Manage synaptic signaling